notexplosive/jetpack/readme.md

 - Select `Use This Template` above.
 - Walk through the flow of creating a repo.
 - Run `npm install`
+- Run `git submodule update --init --recursive` to get Limbo (if you want it, otherwise delete `src/limbo`)
 - Run `npm start` to get a dev environment
 - Start writing code in `src/mygame/main.ts`